 - Disabilities & Special Needs Board

 Note: If the student receives Social Security Disability (SSDI) or Supplemental Security Income (SSI) benefits, the student may want to contact Community Work Incentives Coordinators (CWIC).
 They are specially trained counselors funded by Social Security to assist SSI and SSDI recipients make informed choices about working.
-To receive help from a CWIC, contact Walton Options at 803-279-9611 or online.
-Also, if you are a client of SC Vocational Rehabilitation Department (VR) you may contact your VR counselor for benefits planning information.
+The program is known as Work Incentives and Planning Assistance (WIPA).
+In South Carolina, Able SC provides this service, the independent living center located in Columbia and Greenville; you may contact this resource directly at 800-681-6805.
+You can also contact SSA’s Ticket to Work helpline, which is 1 -866-968-7842.
+Also, if you are a client of SC Vocational Rehabilitation Department (VR) you may contact your VR counsellor for benefits planning information.

 What should transition plans include?